neurocom/street-fighter/README.md

 ### Approach
-We used a [domain-driven approach](#domain-design) to define our [service landscape](#domain-capabilities) for the **Hey, Blue!** ecosystem.
+We used a [domain-driven approach](#domain-design) to define our [service landscape](#domain-capabilities) for the **XXX** ecosystem.
 With those capabilities at hand, we finally propose a cloud-native software solution that can cope with the [requirements](#requirements) and is feasible to implement for an ambitious startup corporation.
 The design embraces [DevOps](https://en.wikipedia.org/wiki/DevOps), [GitOps](https://www.redhat.com/de/topics/devops/what-is-gitops) and
 [Zero Trust](https://en.wikipedia.org/wiki/Zero_trust_security_model) principles as first